ibm-cloud-docs/activity-tracker/archiving-ov.md

 - Events are archived hourly.
 - The first archive file is created when the archiving process runs and there is data.

-The first time the archive process runs the number of days archived is dependent on the plan:
-- The maximum number of days that data is archived includes events for the past 30 days when the instance has a `30 day search` plan.
-- The maximum number of days that data is archived includes events for the past 14 days when the instance has a `14 day search` plan.
-- The maximum number of days that data is archived includes events for the past 7 days when the instance has a `7 day search` plan.

-For example, you have a service plan of 30 days.
+You have a service plan of 30 days.
 You configured the instance 10 days ago.
-You enable archiving on the 10th day.
+You enable archiving today.
+There will be no archive data for the first 10 days the instance was running.
+{: note}

 The archiving process generates multiple files.
 Each file includes events for the period of time indicated as part of its name.
 If there is no data, the archive file for that period is empty.